3D Printing in Healthcare: Revolutionizing the Medical Industry

 What is the future of 3D printing in healthcare?

-Personalized medicine could be made possible by printing organs.
+Personalized medicine could become possible through the printing of organs.

 How does it impact surgeries?

-With customized tools, it improve planning and results.
+With customized tools, it enhances planning and yields better results.

 Wrapping Up